What is an SLO?

 Why are SLOs important?

-Student Learning Outcomes give students a way to think and talk about what they have learned.
+Student Learning Outcomes allow students to think and talk about what they have learned.
 They make it easier for students to “know what they know” and give students a language to communicate what they know to others.

 Assessing outcomes also helps provide more individualized learning paths for diverse groups of learners, provides valuable information to support economic and labor market needs, and improves the quality of education.